MVTN: Multi-View Transformation Network for 3D Shape Recognition: Methodology

-where $L$ is a task-specific loss (\eg cross-entropy for classification) defined over $N$ 3D objects in the dataset, $y_n$ is the label for the $n^{\text{th}}$ 3D shape $\mathbf{S}_n$, and $\mathbf{u}_0 \in \mathbb{R}^{\tau}$ is a set of $\tau$ predefined scene parameters for the entire dataset.
-These parameters comprise properties that affect the rendered image, including camera view-points, light, object color, and background. $\mathbf{R}$ is the renderer that takes as input a shape $\mathbf{S}_n$ and the parameters $\mathbf{u}_0$ to produce $M$ multi-view images $\mathbf{X}_n$ per shape.
-In our experiments, we choose the scene parameters $\mathbf{u}$ to be solely the azimuth and elevation angles of the camera view-points pointing towards the object center, and hence $\tau = 2\times M$.
+where $L$ is a task-specific loss defined over $N$ 3D shapes in the dataset, $y_n$ is the label for the $n^{\text{th}}$ 3D shape $\mathbf{S}_n$, and $\mathbf{u}_0 \in \mathbb{R}^{\tau}$ is a set of $\tau$ fixed scene parameters for the entire dataset.
+These parameters represent properties that affect the rendered image, including camera view-point, light, object color, and background. $\mathbf{R}$ is the renderer that takes as input a shape $\mathbf{S}_n$ and the parameters $\mathbf{u}_0$ to produce $M$ multi-view images $\mathbf{X}_n$ per shape.
+In our experiments, we choose the scene parameters $\mathbf{u}$ to be the azimuth and elevation angles of the camera view-points pointing towards the object center, thus setting $\tau = 2M$.

+\mysection{Canonical Views} Previous multi-view methods rely on scene parameters $\mathbf{u}_0$ that are pre-defined for the entire 3D dataset.
+In particular, the fixed camera view-points are usually selected based on the alignment of the 3D models in the dataset.
+The most common view configurations are \textit{circular} that aligns view-points on a circle around the object~\cite{mvcnn,mvnhbn} and \textit{spherical} that aligns equally spaced view-points on a sphere surrounding the object~\cite{mvviewgcn,mvrotationnet}.
+Fixing those canonical views for all 3D objects can be misleading for some classes.
+For example, looking at a bed from the bottom could confuse a 3D classifier.
+In contrast, MVTN learns to regress per-shape view-points, as illustrated in \figLabel{\ref{fig:views-types}}.